 7 Plant-based milk

 The latest US Dietary Guidelines—revised in late 2020—now state that fortified soy milk is nutritionally equivalent to cow’s milk.
 This is huge, as it completely undermines one of the dairy industry’s strongest arguments for drinking milk.
 Cow’s milk has eight grams of protein, it’s true, but so does soy milk.
 Pea milk also contains eight grams of protein, and some brands (like Califia Farms and Silk) are fortifying their plant-based milks with even more protein—up to 10 grams per eight-ounce serving.
-Check out this guide to find the right high-protein vegan milk for you.
+Check out this guide to find the right high-protein vegan milk for you, or alternatively, make your own plant milk.

 Unsplash